top of page

 Now what?

-If you’re searching for psychedelic therapy in Las Vegas, here’s what’s actually legal and available right now: psychedelic integration therapy; a safe and confidential way to process psychedelic or altered state experiences.
+If you’re searching for psychedelic therapy in Las Vegas, here’s what’s actually legal and available right now: integration support; a safe and confidential way to make meaning of insights and changes that surfaced during those experiences.

 Psychedelic experiences can bring forward deep emotions, memories, or insights that feel difficult to integrate alone.